 10 CEUs / 10 Act 48 credits

 This course expands on the Educational Law for School Social Workers graduate course, providing more information on IDEA and ESL.
 Other legal topics pertinent to social workers will also be discussed.
-Readings will be assigned for second session.
-Continuing education and Act 48 credit only.
+Readings will be assigned for the second session.
+This two-part course is a requirement of the Home and School Visitor Certificate program, but is open to any social worker who has interest in the subject.

 Paula Fleming, LSW, BCBA, is an HSV-certified social worker with Cocalico School District in Denver, PA.